srbhr/Life-Principles-Notes/Master.md

 1. Pushing yourself to results.
 2. Focus on **key** result areas.
-3. Understand that things (actions, plans, roadmaps, etc.) and their results of these actions take time.
+3. Understand that things (actions, plans, road-maps, etc.) and their results of these actions take time.
 And you can only get there by deliberate practice.

 Therefore, **consistency is key**.